Hy Buller: Biography

 After one season with the New York Rovers, Buller made his debut in the National Hockey League with the Detroit Red Wings.
 In 1944, there were only six teams in the NHL so space was limited; because of this Buller was demoted to the American Hockey League in the 1944–45 season.
 He was sold to the Hershey Bears and played for them for three seasons, during which they were runners-up for the pennant twice before eventually winning the title in 1946–47.
 Buller was traded to the Cleveland Barons mid-season and helped them set a league record of thirty undefeated games, as well as win the championship.
 Buller spent a total of eight years in the American Hockey League.
-In his final year with the Cleveland Barons they won the Calder Cup, and Buller, who at that time held the record for most all-time points scored by a defenseman, was awarded a spot on the AHL All-Star Team, a position he had held a couple of years before in 1948–1949.
+In his final year with the Cleveland Barons, they won the Calder Cup, and Buller, who at that time held the record for most all-time points scored by a defenseman, was awarded a spot on the AHL All-Star Team, a position he had held a couple of years before in 1948–1949.

 In 1951 Buller was traded to the New York Rangers, and after much deliberation moved his young family to the city.
-In his first year Buller played defense alongside Allan Stanley and his performance matched the Rangers’ record for a defenseman.
+In his first year, Buller played defense alongside Allan Stanley and his performance matched the Rangers’ record for a defenseman.
 He won the West Side Association of Commerce Trophy as the Rangers’ most valuable player and came in second for the Calder Memorial Trophy; he was also the first rookie defenseman to be chosen for the Rangers’ All-Star second team.

 Buller's connection to the large Jewish population in New York was used by the Rangers’ management to attract a new audience to the home games.
 Banners emblazoned with the Star of David were hung from Madison Square Garden and his faith was frequently reinforced by sports writers.

 In 1954, Buller was traded to the Montreal Canadiens but before the season began he announced his retirement from hockey.
 David A. Schwartz, Buller's nephew, discounts theories that Buller retired because the game was too violent, in his article "A Mensch on Defense – The Hy Buller Story" from the Jewish Historical Society of British Columbia's journal The Scribe.
 Schwartz discovered that Buller retired mostly because he did not want to uproot his family again but also because an NHL salary was not substantial.
-And his physical condition was weakened as a result of the injuries he had suffered throughout the course of his career.
+His physical condition was weakened as a result of the injuries he had suffered throughout his career.

-Buller was married to Elaine Witten for 22 years and they had three sons, Bob, Bruce and Jeff.
+Buller was married to Elaine Witten for 22 years and they had three sons, Bob, Bruce, and Jeff.